deniederhut/workshop_Rintensive/README.md

 ## If you are a D-Lab instructor

 You'll see accumulated teaching notes and examples for each day's topics in the instructor folder.
 For your convenience, these are available as .Rmd, commented .R files, PDF documents, and HTML slides.
+The meta-document for this workshop series, which explains the logic behind the structure and topics, can be viewed [at the D-Lab guides repository](https://github.com/dlab-berkeley/guides/blob/master/r.pdf)

 For information on contributing to this repository, see `CONTRIBUTING.md`